 This might mean, for example, a credit card with good travel rewards for frequent fliers.
-Dell tells me that while credit cards are the only products currently suggested, investments, loans, insurance, and more are on the table for the future (and won’t sell it to the highest bidder).
+Dell tells me that while credit cards are the only products currently suggested, investments, loans, insurance (you're protecting your family with a life insurance policy, right?), and more are on the table for the future (and won’t sell it to the highest bidder).

 Finally, in one of its most unique features, Clarity Money will negotiate bills on your behalf.
 Tired of paying an arm and a leg for cable?
 There might be discounts, coupons, and special offers out there that you’re not even aware of.
 If eligible, Clarity Money will search your bills for these discounts, communicate with your provider, and automatically apply the savings.

 This is where Clarity Money makes their money.
 The app is completely free to use, but Clarity Money will charge you a one-time fee equal to 33% of the annual savings you receive from their bill negotiation service.
 So if they lower your cable bill ten dollars a month, saving you $120 a year, you’ll be charged $40.
 Not too bad when you consider you also get to avoid waiting on hold with the cable company.

 Clarity Money still has room to grow

 Clarity Money is only a few months old, and while it’s pretty polished in some places, there’s room for improvement in others.

 For example, your transactions are pulled into the app but you need to mark individual bills as recurring or not before you’re given the option to monitor and cancel them.
 There’s also a graph that charts average spend, but it’s hard to tell where that information is being pulled from without historical data behind it.